Process and methods

 Conversely, some high-quality systematic reviews (as assessed using the checklists recommended in the appendix on appraisal checklists, evidence tables, GRADE and economic profiles) may provide enhanced data not available in the primary studies.
-For example, authors of the review may have contacted the authors of the primary studies or other related bodies in order to include additional relevant data in their review, or may have undertaken additional analyses (such as individual patient data analyses).
-In addition, if high-quality reviews are in progress (protocol published) at the time of development of the guideline, the developer may choose to contact the authors for permission to access pre‑publication data for inclusion in the guideline (see the appendix on call for evidence and expert witnesses).
+For example, authors of the review may have contacted the authors of the primary studies or other related bodies in order to include additional relevant data in their review, or may have undertaken additional analyses (such as individual participant data analyses).
+In addition, if high-quality reviews are in progress (protocol published) at the time of development of the guideline, the development team may choose to contact the authors for permission to access pre‑publication data for inclusion in the guideline (see the appendix on call for evidence and expert witnesses).

 Depending on the nature of the guideline topic and the review question, other sources of relevant evidence such as reports, audits or service evaluations from the published or grey literature may be included.
 Often these will not need identifying from a systematic literature search (for example, if there is a national organisation responsible for producing reports on a particular subject).
-This should be agreed with NICE staff with responsibility for quality assurance and documented in the review protocol.
-When it is necessary to assess the quality, reliability and applicability of the evidence is assessed according to standard processes (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles).
+This should be agreed with staff who have responsibility for quality assurance and documented in the review protocol.
+When it is necessary to assess the quality, reliability and applicability of this evidence, it should be assessed according to standard processes (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles).

-See also the chapter on linking to other guidance (which also covers using evidence from non-NICE guidance.
+See also the chapter on linking to other guidance (which also covers using evidence from non-NICE guidance).

 Altman DG, Vergouwe Y, Royston P et al. (2009) Prognosis and prognostic research: validating a prognostic model.
 BMJ 338: b605

-Collins GS, Reitsma JB, Altman DG et al. (2015) Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis (TRIPOD): the TRIPOD statement.
+Collins G, Reitsma J, Altman D et al. (2015) Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis (TRIPOD): the TRIPOD statement.
 Annals of Internal Medicine 162: 55–63

-Craig P, Dieppe P, McIntyre S et al. on behalf of the MRC (2008) Developing and evaluating complex interventions: new guidance.
+Craig P, Dieppe P, McIntyre S et al. on behalf of the MRC (2008) Developing and evaluating complex interventions: the new Medical Research Council guidance.
 London: Medical Research Council

-Craig P, Cooper C, Gunnell D et al. on behalf of the MRC (2011) Using natural experiments to evaluate population health interventions: guidance for producers and users of evidence.
+Craig P, Cooper C, Gunnell D et al. on behalf of the MRC (2011) Using natural experiments to evaluate population health interventions: new Medical Research Council guidance.
 London: Medical Research Council

 Kirkham JJ, Gorst S, Altman DG et al. (2016) Core Outcome Set–STAndards for Reporting: The COS-STAR Statement.
 PLoS: 21

-Kirkham JJ, Davis K, Altman DG et al. (2017) Core Outcome Set-23 STAndards for Development: The COS-STAD Recommendations.
-PLoS
+Kirkham JJ, Davis K, Altman DG et al. (2017) Core Outcome Set-STAndards for Development: The COS-STAD Recommendations.
+PLoS: 23

 Moons KGM, Altman DG, Reitsma JB et al. (2015) Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis (TRIPOD): explanation and elaboration.
 Annals of Internal Medicine 162: W1–W73